-In two of the past five presidential elections, the candidate who won the most popular votes lost the election.
+In two of the past six presidential elections, the candidate who won the most popular votes lost the election.

 And in every presidential election, candidates are forced to focus their attention on only a handful of swing states, essentially ignoring voters in every other state in the union.